-Recently, we discovered a new zero-day vulnerability in Linksys MR8300 router, affecting the latest version 1.0 of the router’s firmware.
+Recently, we discovered a new zero-day vulnerability in Linksys MR8300 router, affecting the latest version 1.0 of the router’s firmware (See: Roman Explains).
 After reporting and disclosing the issue with Linksys, the vulnerability was fixed, and the newer firmware version is no longer vulnerable.
 As a CVE numbering authority, we also reported this issue, now published as CVE-2022-38132, with a CVE score of 8.8.

 The vulnerability is an easy-to-exploit Command Injection that can be triggered from the web configuration interface of the router and could allow remote code execution.